sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/linux-fundamentals-part-1.md

 ## Task 6: Searching for Files

+Task 6 introduces commands used to search the filesystem:
+- `find`: can be used to search for files in the filesystem
+- `grep`: can be used to search the contents of files for specific values

 <details>

 <summary>Use grep on "access.log" to find the flag that has a prefix of "THM".
 What is the flag?</summary>